 Advanced Placement European History is offered to juniors and seniors.
 This course allows for an in depth study of the Renaissance Period through post World War Europe.
 Religion, politics, economics and social problems are analyzed as interactive forces in the development of European History.
 Emphasis is placed on research, class discussion, note taking and writing.
 Students are given the opportunity to take the Advanced Placement Test that could qualify for college credit.
 This test is given each May.

-STRONG WORK ETHIC AND GOOD ATTENDANCE IS IMPERATIVE FOR SUCCESS IN THIS CLASS
+STRONG WORK ETHIC AND GOOD ATTENDANCE IS IMPERATIVE FOR SUCCESS IN THIS CLASS This is an advanced 110 level course.

-AP U. S. GOVERNMENT AND POLITICS FULL YEAR 1 CREDIT 5 periods/week
+AP U. S. GOVERNMENT AND POLITICS